limine-bootloader/limine/STIVALE2.md

 the bootloader may become unavailable.

 Once the OS is done needing the bootloader, memory map areas marked as "bootloader reclaimable" may be used as usable memory.
-These areas are not guaranteed to be aligned, but they are guaranteed to not overlap other sections of the memory map.
+These areas are guaranteed to be 4096-byte aligned, and they are guaranteed to not overlap other sections of the memory map.

 ## stivale2 header (.stivale2hdr)